 In Etrian Odyssey, trying to 'skip' to the labyrinth's next floor without having explored a substantial amount of the one you're on will ensure swift death.
 Oh, and the only way to earn money in the game is to sell off items dropped by monsters.
 A game where sidequests are arguably a time-consuming practical necessity for the rewards, loot, and exp potentially gained by completing them.
 You'll need the lot.

-In Mario RPG you might have to level grind at the most rewarding easy spot available which by the time you reach the Factory happens to be Star Hill.
+In Super Mario RPG, you might have to level grind at the most rewarding easy spot available, which, by the time you reach the Factory, happens to be Star Hill.

 Return To Krondor will have you doing this a lot, especially in the first four chapters.
 You can easily spend hours going through doors and getting into random fights, in the hopes of getting to the next level.
 At least by going up a number of levels, you will have a higher number of weapons strikes, and more effectiveness with weapons and magic.
 There are less and less opportunities to level grind as you progress through the game, which may or may not be a good thing.

 One of the easier (if patience-wearing) methods to employ in Wizardry Labyrinth Of Lost Souls if you don't want to die as one hit kills (for the Hayate and harder enemies in the above floors) by the fourth floor of Shin's Dungeon, considering the Nintendo Hard nature of the game.
 Doesn't hurt to have a Bishop either, as they gain a very useful ability in later levels.